jrottenberg/pipenv-setup/README.md

 ```

-Use an extra arg if you want to sync against the Pipfile (default to lockfile)
+Use an overwrite the arg if you want to sync against the Pipfile.lock (default to Pipfile)

 ```
     hooks:
     - id: pipenv-setup
-      args: ["--pipfile"]
+      args: []
 ```

 ## Contributing